ivanbatistao/ivanbatistao/README.md

 # Hi there! <img src="https://raw.githubusercontent.com/martindavid/martindavid/master/assets/wave.gif" width="30px">

-I'm Ivan — a Christian, a husband, and a passionate **Software Engineer,** specializing in **Frontend Engineering** while deepening my skills in **Backend** technologies.
+I'm Ivan — a passionate **Software Engineer,** specializing in **Frontend Engineering** while deepening my skills in **Backend** technologies.
 I'm always learning, building, and exploring new ideas in tech.

 ## ⚡ **Fun Fact:**
 I love **classical** and **gospel music** 🎶, and I thrive on **challenges** — I see sofware engineering as an exciting way to constantly challenge myself and grow.